 By using these two apps, you can seamlessly automate your campaign, without staying up until midnight to hit publish every day.

 The best part of all of this?
-You can create your scripts and themes now and schedule them to roll out anytime - freeing up your time to focus on other aspects of your business during the craziest time of the year.
+You can create your scripts and themes this month and schedule them to roll out anytime - freeing up your time to focus on other aspects of your business during the craziest time of the year.

 Now, let's take a look at a couple of popular scripts you can fully leverage just in time for the holiday season.